 \subsection{Time-dependent Bogoliubov transformation}

 Let us write down the Bogoliubov coefficients between any two orthonormal bases of modes, associated to the hypersurfaces~$\Sigma_{\tilde{t}_0}$ and~$\Sigma_{\tilde{t}}$:

-Since, according to condition~B, all the modes are well defined globally, these coefficients exist an are unique as functions of time for all times.
-The objective of the method is to provide a differential equation in time that allows for their computation, without having to explicitly compute the modes at all times.
+Since, according to condition~B, all the modes are well defined globally, these coefficients exist and are unique as functions of time for all times.
+The objective of the method is to provide a differential equation in time that allows for their computation, without having to explicitly compute the time dependence of the modes.

 For convenience, we write the Bogoliubov transformation in the matrix notation as